Begin your adventure

 For the next three days you will relax and unwind in the tropical environment of the Spa and Wildlife refuge, spend your days relaxing by the pools, looking out over the ocean, with the wonderful sounds of the forest birds and animals.
 Spend some time in the butterfly garden, or sip a cocktail at the swim up bar.

 The Cala Spa offers beauty and wellness treatments using many ingredients grown in the hotel’s 10 acres of garden.

 Or if you are still looking for adventure this is the perfect place to get it.
 There is the opportunity to explore Manuel Antonio’s forests and beaches with a guide, observe nocturnal creatures on a night walk, experience the thrills of a canopy and zip-line tour, swim beneath waterfalls, cruise the ocean by catamaran or go horse riding.

-Si Como No Resort & Wildlife Refuge
+Si Como No Resort & Wildlife Refuge (or similar)

 Wednesday 17th April, 2019

 We keep excellent memories of our stay in Costa Rica, all thanks to you.
 It was an unforgettable experience that we would love to repeat.

 We keep excellent memories of our stay in Costa Rica, all thanks to you.
 It was an unforgettable experience that we would love to repeat.Read more

 I can't express enough gratitude for all of what you have done for me on this trip.
 This would not have been a good trip if it wasn't for you guys.
 I will definitely reach out to you again the next time I come to Costa Rica.
 I'll also recommend you t...

 I can't express enough gratitude for all of what you have done for me on this trip.
 This would not have been a good trip if it wasn't for you guys.
 I will definitely reach out to you again the next time I come to Costa Rica.
 I'll also recommend you to all of my friends who come down here.
 Pura Vida!!!Read more